chithraup123/testRepo/application/content/importshipment.md

     ```
 2. Using 'Upload SKU'

-The above option will be helpful when the number of prducts are very less.
+The previous option will be helpful when the number of prducts are very less.
 There is an option in the IS page to upload the SKU file after filling the SKU information in the template file we are provided.
 The template can be downloaded from UI itself by 'Download Template' button.

 ![My image](../images/upload-sku.jpeg " ")

+3. Using 'Upload SKUs from PO master list'

+It is an option to upload SKUs directly using the file, 'PO by SKU Master List'.
+Download the file from PO list page, fill the necessary information for only the SKUs which are to be created in IS page and upload using this button

 ###### SKU level actions